Leclerc takes Bahrain pole position

 "It feels good," he said.
 "The last years have been incredibly difficult for the team and we were hoping these new rules would be an opportunity for us and we have worked incredibly hard to be in a position to fight for better places."

-Leclerc had been the faster Ferrari driver all weekend but struggled in qualifying, losing time to a revived Sainz particularly in sector one of the lap at the Sakhir circuit as he was unable to generate front tyre temperature there.
+Leclerc had been the faster Ferrari driver all weekend but struggled in qualifying, losing time to a revived Sainz, particularly in sector one of the lap at the Sakhir circuit as he was unable to generate front-tyre temperature there.

 He did improve over the first four corners on his final lap, although he still trailed Verstappen and Sainz there, but the rest of his lap did the trick for him - he was fastest of all through both sectors two and three as he brought all his renowned qualifying skills to the fore.

 "It has been a difficult session," he said.
-"I was not entirely happy with my driving but we managed put it together at the end and take pole."
+"I was not entirely happy with my driving but we managed put it together at the end and take pole.

 "We were quite sure Red Bull would be in front but actually when we put everything together the car was very competitive."